-This project was conducted to improve environmental management by recycling of agricultural by - products so as to produce useful item like particle board of low density; by the used of manual steel mould to interpret the functions of the hydraulic hot press machine presently being practiced in the building industries; using molasses as binder.
+This project was conducted to improve environmental management by recycling of agricultural by - products so as to produce useful item like particle board of low density; by the use of manual steel mould to interpret the functions of the hydraulic hot press machine presently being practiced in the building industries; using molasses as binder.
 From the results, the following conclusions can be deduced.

-Low - density particle boards was produced by manual press method using pressure of 33333.3 N/m^2 and the board so manufactured possessed properties that compared favourable with that of the literature reports.
+Low - density particle boards was produced by manual press method using pressure of 333333.3 N/m2 and the board so manufactured possessed properties that compared favourable with that of the literature reports.